mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 Use them to maximize the profit stopping and resuming the bot in the right times, following your own strategy.

 There is also a display of the balance, with a percentage about the daily profit (each day the percentage is reset): please, remember that opening and closing a position costs a small trading fee (paid to the exchange, not to the developers of the bot), so it's normal if the balance decreases a little (we are talking about cents...) during those operations.
+You can click on the open positions you have to be redirected to the webpage of the chart.

 Finally, the bot will notice you if a new version is available for the download.